MichaelWiciak/GeneticAlgorithm/Analysis/results.md

 Running more generations beyond convergence doesn’t provide meaningful improvements and just wastes resources.
 Stopping when fitness stagnates ensures efficiency so its important to consider computational cost.

+(spikes because sometimes they get lucky, a lot of cheese on the path of a mathematical curve they are following)

 Part 2: Describe the behaviour of the mice as it evolves over evolutionary time.

+Intially, the mice move in come kind of mathematical equation/curve way and are trying to collect cheese/yellow dots.
+However, they are just following a path and dont take into account the cheese/modify their pathing based on the nearest cheese.
+So they collect cheese only by chance.

+As the generations progress, the mice get better at collecting cheese and the average fitness increases.
+This is because the mice are now actively looking for the cheese and trying to travel to the closest cheese relative to their position.
+There is now fierce competition between the mice to get to the cheese first, often many mice go for the same cheese because it is the closest to them.
+The mice are now actively trying to get to the cheese and are not just moving randomly.
+They are now following a path to the cheese and are trying to get to the cheese, the speed of them is variable.

+Part 3: